**As an Amazon Associate, Rentalrecon.com earns from qualifying purchases.

 I was looking for a new coffee maker for my Airbnb, so I did some research and found some great options.
-So what are the best coffee makers for short term rentals?
+So what are the best coffee makers for hosts?

-The Best Vacation Rental & Airbnb Coffee Makers Are:
+The Best Airbnb Coffee Makers for Hosts Are:

 Cups Per Cycle: